-The Department of Agriculture & Natural Resources offers baccalaureate degrees in agriculture & natural resources with concentrations in:
+The Department of Agriculture & Natural Resources offers undergraduate study in agriculture & natural resources with concentrations in:

 Each Departmental major is required to earn a "C" grade or better in all courses in the major field.
 Departmental majors cannot earn more than one "D" grade in any course designated as a Major Support Course.

 D's in Major Courses: Students may not earn a "D" in any major course.
 Major courses are courses with the "AGRI/NTRS" prefix designation (for example AGRI-404/NTRS-314).

 D's in Major Support Courses: Students may graduate with no more than one "D" in major support courses.
 Each option area will designate major support courses.
 All other requirements must be satisfied to qualify for graduation.